 Work continued in Q2 using the additional funding for highways approved by the Council in recognition of the deterioration of the network following the last prolonged, wet and cold winter.
 471 patches at over 269 sites have been identified to be completed in 2023/24, with 36 patches completed so far.
 Around 100 signs are scheduled for replacement in 2023/24, with around 600 further signs which require replacement identified, these will be scheduled into the work programme in the coming quarters.
 The focus for the additional drainage spend has been on delivering those schemes which are quick and simple to design and will address the most urgent drainage issues.
 So far around 100 minor schemes have been completed.
 This includes replacing jammed gully covers and clearing significant blockages.
 In addition, a programme of investigation works is underway to identify problems and design solutions on more complex drainage problems.
 These will be delivered through 2023/24 and 2024/25.
-To date over 50 schemes have been identified for design and will include renewing the lining along the A22 Hailsham bypass and around 600 further sites around the county.
+To date over 50 schemes have been identified for design and delivery.
+The remaining budget for the refresh of road markings has now been fully allocated and will include renewing the lining along the A22 Hailsham bypass and around 600 further sites around the county.